Nikpolik/master-dissertation/README.md

 **Prerequisites:**

 - Ensure ports 8888 and 8890 are free on your local machine as they are used for the frontend and backend respectively.
-- Docker installed on your machine.
-You can find the installation guide [here](https://docs.docker.com/engine/install/).

 **Installation Steps:**

-1. Clone this repository by running `git clone https://github.com/Nikpolik/master-dissertation.git` in your terminal.

-2. Navigate to the test directory with `cd test`.
+1. Navigate to the test directory with `cd test`.

-3. Build and run the Docker containers.
+2. Build and run the Docker containers.
 You can do this by running `docker compose up --build` in your terminal.
 If you're on a Unix-like environment, you can use the provided script by running `./run.sh`.

 This process will download and run a MongoDB image, build and run the frontend and backend applications, and seed the database with some initial data.

+This may take quite some time (up to 20 minutes) since Cargo, Rust's build tool must download and compile.

 After the installation is done, open your browser and navigate to http://localhost:8888'